kris2475/Acoustic-Context-Identification-using-TinyML-on-ESP32-S3/RIR_Analysis.md

 The Room Impulse Response (RIR), denoted as $h(t)$ in acoustic literature, is the acoustic fingerprint of a space.
 It describes how sound waves travel from a source (e.g., a speaker) to a receiver (e.g., a microphone) within that room.

 The RIR is theoretically the sound recorded when an instantaneous, ideal impulse of sound is generated.
-In practice, due to the difficulty of generating an ideal impulse, it is typically measured by playing a known test signal (like an Exponential Sine Sweep, as used in this measurement) and mathematically de-convolving the recorded signal to derive the RIR.
+In practice, due to the difficulty of generating an ideal impulse, it is typically measured by playing a known test signal (like an Exponential Sine Sweep) and mathematically de-convolving the recorded signal to derive the RIR.

 1.2.
 Reverberation Time (T60)

 Reverberation Time ($\text{T}_{60}$ or T60) is the most critical metric extracted from the RIR.
 It is defined as the time required for the sound energy in a room to decay by 60 decibels (dB) after the sound source has stopped.

-A short $\text{T}_{60}$ implies an acoustically "dry" room (good for speech clarity, like a classroom).
-A long $\text{T}_{60}$ implies an acoustically "live" or "reverberant" room (like a cathedral or concert hall).
+A short $\text{T}_{60}$ implies an acoustically "dry" room (good for speech clarity).
+A long $\text{T}_{60}$ implies an acoustically "live" or "reverberant" room (like a cathedral).

 1.3.
 Schroeder Integration and Energy Decay Curve (EDC)

-The rir_energy_decay_data.csv file is generated using the Schroeder Reverse Integration Method.

-This method involves integrating the squared RIR signal backwards in time to create a smooth, cumulative decay curve, known as the Energy Decay Curve (EDC).
-This mathematical approach minimizes the effects of noise and non-linearities in the measured RIR, providing a much cleaner decay plot than integrating forward.
+The Schroeder Reverse Integration Method is used to derive a smooth decay curve, known as the Energy Decay Curve (EDC), from the raw RIR.
+This mathematical approach minimizes the effects of noise.

 The mathematical concept for the reverse integration is:

 $$E(t) = \int_{t}^{\infty} h^2(\tau) d\tau$$

-Note: In the acoustic analysis, this equation is calculated via discrete summation of the squared RIR data points in reverse.
+Note: In the acoustic analysis script, this is calculated via discrete summation of the squared RIR data points in reverse.

-Where:

-$E(t)$ is the energy decay at time $t$.

-$h^2(\tau)$ is the squared impulse response.

-The result is normalized so the maximum value (at $t=0$) is $0$ dB.

 2. Analysis Methods for Noise-Limited Data

 Accurate $\text{T}_{60}$ calculation requires a 60 dB Dynamic Range (the difference between the peak signal and the ambient noise floor).
 When the dynamic range is less than 60 dB, we use partial decay measures and extrapolate:

 T20: The time taken for the sound energy to decay by 20 dB (from $-5$ dB to $-25$ dB).